Sharib010/Solulab-Node.js-Task/README.md

 4. update Request (POST) : This request is for update the details of product , you need to send categoryId with request for searching particular product in database.
 5. delete Request (POST) : This is for delete a particular product, you need to send categoryId with request for searching particular product in database and delete it.

-NOTE : Before the testing the API you need to start the server.
-Download the code and and run "npm i" commend for install all the dependencies and after when all dependencies is insalled , run "npm start" command to start the server.
+NOTE : Before testing the API you need to start the server.
+Download the code and and run "npm i" command to install all the dependencies and after when all dependencies is insalled , run "npm start" command to start the server.

 Here is link of Postman documentation :- https://red-rocket-174114.postman.co/workspace/6ef508ba-fa0b-4cab-af39-479993c6b259/collection/25134167-8fe53a7e-bd8b-4793-af10-b3cdafc9ad46?action=share&creator=25134167